-We acknowledge the use of HPC Clusters at HRI.
-AD acknowledges fruitful discussions with Sauri Bhattacharyya and Abhishek Joshi.
+~\textit{Acknowledgements}: We acknowledge the use of HPC Clusters at HRI.
+AD acknowledges fruitful discussions with Abhishek Joshi and Sauri Bhattacharyya.
 AD would also like to thank Dibya Kanti Mukherjee and Arpita Saha for constructive criticism of the manuscript.
 The research of AD was supported in part by the Infosys scholarship for senior students.